Freedom of information

 Requesting information from the MRC

 We already make information widely available primarily through our publications, our website and through communications with our staff.
-Our Publication Scheme (PDF 197KB) (PDF, 240KB) can help you locate and access this information.
-Details of the research we support can be found in the RCUK Gateway to Research.
+Our Publication Scheme (PDF 197KB) (PDF, 107KB) can help you locate and access this information, you can also check our Freedom of Information disclosure log where we publish our responses to the requests we receive.
+If you are interested in information on the research we support, this can be found in the RCUK Gateway to Research.

-If the information you are interested in cannot be accessed through our Publication Scheme, our publications or elsewhere on our website you can make a request in writing.
+If the information you are interested in cannot be accessed through our Publication Scheme, our FOI log, our publications or elsewhere on our website you can make a request in writing.

 If you have a general enquiry about the work of the MRC then you can email: